-- Mix the bread flour, 1 envelope yeast, 1 teaspoon salt, 1 teaspoon sugar and celery seeds in food processor and gradually pour in the hot water until it forms an elastic dough.
+- Mix the bread flour, yeast, salt, sugar and celery seeds in a food processor and gradually pour in the hot water until it forms an elastic dough.

 - Place the dough in a greased bowl and cover until it has doubled in size, about 1-2 hours.

-- Punch the dough down, form it into 8 balls cutting a x on the top of each with a serrated knife, cover and let rise until double in size, about 1-2 hours.
+- Punch the dough down, form it into 8 balls cutting an X on the top of each with a serrated knife, cover and let rise until doubled in size, about 1-2 hours.

 - Bring the water to a boil, add the baking soda and sugar and cook the rolls for 30 seconds per side.